smileservices/noodles.dev/readme.md

 track history
 -------------
-- p/s/t/lr have history tracking; use django-easy-audit
+- p/s/t/lr have history tracking; the `history` app manages this. it creates an entry for each create/edit published

 ## In progress: